Open-MSS/MSS/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Mission Support System Code of Conduct

 ## Our Pledge